MLD3/Hierarchical_Survival_Analysis/Source code/MIMIC-III feature extraction/Readme.md

 # MIMIC-III Feature Extraction and Label Generation

-The original FIDDLE code can be found here: https://gitlab.eecs.umich.edu/mld3/FIDDLE, and the original MIMIC-III extraction code can be found here: https://github.com/MLD3/FIDDLE-experiments.
+We used FIDDLE to extract features from the MIMIC-III dataset.
+The most up to date version can be found here: https://gitlab.eecs.umich.edu/mld3/FIDDLE.
+The original MIMIC-III extraction code can be found here: https://github.com/MLD3/FIDDLE-experiments.

-The files used for this paper are included here for convenience.
+The version used for this paper is not the most up do date version, but is included here for convenience.

 ## To Use FIDDLE

-1. Run extract_data.py
-2. Generate the labels by running generate_labels.py
-3. Change the following files: config.yaml, get_population.py
+1. Change the following files: config.yaml
-   (fill in the variables whose values are empty strings according to the instruction next to it)
-4. To run the pipeline: python make_features.py --data_path [data_path from config.yaml] --population [where file with population ids is stored] --T 5 --dt 0.5
+2. Run the file run_fiddle.py.
+It has no required arguments.